Student Affairs and Support Services

 Recreation Center

 Recreation promotes holistic well-being by offering fitness experiences in a welcoming environment for beginners to seasoned exercisers.
 This allows for stress management, personal growth and student success.
 We are an ever evolving, student driven program offering a variety of services to the Regis University Community.
-Located in the Life Directions Center, we offer:
+Located in the Coors Life Directions Center, we offer:

 Fitness Center: A 6,000 sq. ft. facility with cardio and weight (machine and free weight) areas, Group Exercise and stretching area, and a bouldering wall.